 It could happen if you have corrected a part of lines, and wish to already send them in DaRWIN, leaving remaining corrections for later.

 Or it can also be necessary if you wish to check data on 2 different taxonomies.
 You will then correct all lines that concern taxonomy you selected in the beginning of the import process.
 Then import them.
 And after, re-check data against another taxonomy.

+Create specimen numbers

+The “UnitID” field is not mandatory if the collection is configured with the “auto-incremented” flag on.
+Darwin can be used to create and assign these numbers to the specimen during the file importation of the file.
+Please check these collection settings with the curator(s) of the physical collection, as this has an impact on label printing, loans and other domain.